echostorm/extension/README.md

 <h4>STEP 5:</h4>

 <p>Give someone credit.
 For testing purposes, setup a new account but don't login!
-Instead copy the public key from the login form, go to the index.html file and paste the public key i.e. http://gmc@[paste here].
+Instead copy the public key from the login form, go to the index.html file and paste the public key i.e. http://gmc@[paste here].com.
 You can now give credit from your logged in account to the new account.</p>
-<p>NOTE: You can use the following url for the profile picture :- http://pic.1fotonin.com/data/wallpapers/59/WDF_1048452.jpg</p>
+<p>NOTE: You can use the following url for the profile picture :- https://openmerchantaccount.com/img2/WDF_1048452.jpg</p>
+<p>NOTE: Profile images must be served over https.
+You can upload an image to:- httpsimage.com if you want</p>

 <h4>STEP 6:</h4>